-Annie Buckley is an associate professor of Visual Studies in the Department of Art at California State University, San Bernardino, and the founding director of Community-based Art and the Prison Arts Collective, an initiative in which students, alumni, and faculty co-facilitate arts programming in the local region at sites that would not otherwise have access to the arts, including three state prisons.
-She has been awarded multiple internal and external grants and contracts for this work totaling more than $2 million from the California Arts Council Arts-in-Corrections project, the California Department of Corrections and Rehabilitation Innovative Programming Grants, and an Art Works grant from the National Endowment for the Arts.
+Annie Buckley is a Professor of Visual Studies in the Department of Art at California State University, San Bernardino and the founding director of Community-based Art and the Prison Arts Collective (PAC) initiatives in which students, alumni, and faculty facilitate arts programming at sites that would not otherwise have access to the arts, including numerous CA state prisons.
+This work has been supported by numerous external grants and contracts, including from the California Arts Council and the National Endowmnent for the Arts.

-Buckley has been a practicing artist, writer, curator, and educator with an emphasis on art and social justice for 25 years.
-Her work embraces image, text, and social practice and has been included in public and gallery exhibitions.
-Recent works include the participatory project, “Pollinating Kindness” and the multidisciplinary work, “The People’s Tarot” which was featured in an exhibition at the Hollywood Art and Culture Center as part of Miami Basel 2015.
-She is the curator of the traveling exhibition, “Bridging Homeboy Industries” and the co-founder and co-editor of the online publication, “Radical Actions: From Teaching Artists to Social Practice.”
+Annie has been a practicing artist, writer, curator, and educator with an emphasis on art and social justice for the past 25 years.
+Her work embraces image, text, and social practice and has been included in public and gallery exhibitions, including at the Hollywood Art and Culture Center as part of Miami Basel 2014, Los Angeles International Airport, Carl Berg Gallery, Jancar Gallery, the Torrance Art Museum, and many others.
+Annie has presented her art and participatory research at many conferences including in Nashville, TN; Chicago, IL; San Diego, CA; Los Angeles, CA; Wellesley, MA, and internationally in Antwerp, Belgium and Dublin, Ireland.

 Annie is the recipient of awards including the CSUSB College of Arts and Letters Outstanding Faculty in Service in 2013 and First Place in the first university-wide Innovative Teaching Contest.
 She received a BA with Honors from UC Berkeley in 1990 and a Masters in Fine Arts from Otis College of Art and Design in 2003.